Yüreğir: History

+Yüreğir plain until the early 19th century, was made up of villages that were connected to the city through Taşköprü.
+During the Egyptian rule of Cilicia (1833-1840), Alawites settled in Verâ-yı Cisr, just across the bridge, which became the first expansion of the city to the east side of Seyhan river.
+During the first half of the 20th century, many manufacturing plants were built at the Yüreğir plain.
+The Hermann Jansen urban plan east of the river that was never actualized and the slow zoning process that was the authority of central government in Ankara, caused many unplanned neighborhoods to be built around the manufacturing plants by the workers that got the jobs.
+Incirlik Air Base was built in 1951 east of the area. Çukurova University was founded in 1973 north of Yüreğir plain.

+Metropolitan Municipality Law that was introduced in 1989, split Adana into two districts, and Yüreğir district was founded east of the river.
+In 2008, north part of Yüreğir, became a new district under the name of Sarıçam.

 Governance

 Yüreğir district is administered by three levels of government; central government, provincial administration and the Yüreğir Municipality.

 Yüreğir Governorship is the district branch of the central government operating under the Adana Governorship.
 The chief executive of the Yüreğir district is the District Governor who is appointed by the Ministry of Internal Affairs.
 Yüreğir Governorship overseas the functioning of the district directorates of the ministries.

 Yüreğir directorate of the Adana Province Special Administration is the district branch of the provincial administration.
 Yüreğir district is represented with 8 members at the 61-member Adana Provincial Parliament.

 Yüreğir district is divided into urban neighbourhoods and former villages which are now called rural neighbourhoods.

 Yüreğir Municipality

 Yüreğir Municipality was incorporated in 1986 as a lower-tier municipality as Adana Municipality is upgraded to a metropolitan status.
 The organs of the Yüreğir Municipality are the mayor, encümen (the executive committee) and the municipal council.

 Mayor is the chief executive of the municipality, presides municipal departments and chairs the municipal council.
 Mayoral candidates are either nominated by National Parties or run independently.
-The mayor is elected by first past the post voting for a 5-year term.
-Mahmut Çelikcan is the mayor of Yüreğir since 2009.
-In the local elections on March 29, 2009, he was elected with %35 of the popular votes.
-The turnout was a high of %82.8, where the total number of registered voters were 256,616.
+The mayor is elected by first past the post voting for a five-year term.
+Ali Demirçalı is the mayor of Yüreğir since April 2024.